 accountability

 If the advice is positively assessed, the entire grant will immediately be fixed and transferred.
-All applicants who receive a voucher will be invited to fill in a short questionnaire within 12 months after the voucher has been issued.
+All applicants who receive a voucher will be invited to fill in a short questionnaire within twelve months after the voucher has been issued.
 You are therefore not required to account for the voucher in a financial and substantive report.

 obligations